ipfs/ipfs/README.md

-# IPFS powers the Distributed Web
+# IPFS is an open system to manage data without a central server

 Check out our website at [ipfs.tech](https://ipfs.tech).